-Use when: Use color for labelling; exploring multidimensional discrete data.
+Use when: Use color for labeling; exploring multidimensional discrete data.

-Problem: For rapid identification of similar and different colors, the colors must be well distinguishable.
-The perception of colors depends on their environment: other colors around, hues, contrast with background, images that have been seen before.
+Problem: For rapid identification of similar and different colors, the colors must be well-distinguishable.
+The perception of colors depends on their environment: other nearby colors, hues, contrast with background, images that have been seen before.